2018-2019 Graduate Catalog

-- An appropriate number of credit hours must comprise the area of study for the certificate, with the typical range being 12-15 hours.
-The number of graduate credits cannot be less than nine (9) or more than one-half of the credits necessary for a related master's degree from the Office of Graduate Studies.
+5. An appropriate number of credit hours must comprise the area of study for the certificate, with the typical range being 12-15 hours.
+The number of graduate credits cannot be less than nine (9) or more than one-half of the credits necessary for a related master's degree offered at USFfrom the Office of Graduate Studies.

 Student Eligibility and Admission Criteria

-- An earned baccalaureate degree or its equivalent from a regionally accredited college or university or enrollment in a USF five-year academic program is required.
-Students in five-year academic programs may be admitted upon completion of 120 semester hours.
+1. An earned baccalaureate degree or its equivalent from a regionally accredited college or university or enrollment in a USF Accelerated Major is required.
+Students in Accelerated Majors may be admitted upon completion of 120 semester hours.

-- Each graduate area of study sets the requirements for admission, including minimum grade point average, standardized test scores, and other similar criteria as part of the application.
-However, prospective non‐degree seeking graduate certificate students must meet University graduate admissions grade point average requirements.
+2. Each Graduate Certificate specifies the requirements for admission, including minimum grade point average, standardized test scores, and other similar criteria as part of the application.
+However, prospective non‐degree seeking graduate certificate students must meet University Graduate Admissions grade point average requirements.

-- Students who wish to pursue a graduate certificate must apply to the Graduate Certificate Office (http://www.usf.edu/innovative-education/programs/graduate-certificates/) and be admitted to the certificate area.
+Students who wish to pursue a Graduate Certificate must apply to the Graduate Certificate Office (http://www.usf.edu/innovative-education/programs/graduate-certificates/) and be admitted to the Graduate Certificate.
 Students are encouraged to contact the coordinator prior to applying.

-- Students pursuing a graduate certificate are required to meet the same academic requirements as those defined for degree-seeking students to remain in “good standing."
+1. Students pursuing a graduate certificate are required to meet the same academic requirements as those defined for degree-seeking students to remain in “good standing”.

-- All graduate certificate students may apply one graduate course to two graduate certificates.
+2. All graduate certificate students may apply one graduate course to a maximum of two graduate certificates.

-- Should a graduate certificate student subsequently apply and be accepted to a degree-granting program, the Universityís Transfer of Credit Policy applies.
-It is up to the Program to determine the number of credits that may be transferred in from the Graduate Certificate into the Graduate Program, up to the 49% limits specified in the transfer of credit policy..
+4. Should a graduate certificate student subsequently apply and be accepted to a graduate major, the University's Application of Internal Credit Policy applies.
 Any application of such credit must be approved by the degree-granting college and must be appropriate to the major.
 No courses taken outside of USF may be transferred into a Graduate Certificate at USF.

-- 3. Students must have been awarded a bachelorís or higher degree to be eligible.
+5. Students must have been awarded a bachelor's or higher degree to be eligible.